CaseLinguist/caselinguist.com/_posts/2019-03-06-searches-in-the-spanish-speaking-community.md

 ### Other SEO-related considerations

-*   Top results may lead to overseases results and even advice.
+*   Top results may lead to overseas results and even advice.
 *   Confusion over the correct translation among searches (that which is meaningful, beyond literal) is an unaddressed barrier to legal services

 \-R